 The Perelman School of Medicine at UPenn offers a summer medical camp for HS juniors and seniors.
-It’s ideal for high school students considering a career in medicine or medical research.
+It’s ideal for high school teens considering a career in medicine or medical research.
+Read More!

 Are you a high school student thinking about a career in medicine or medical research?